TPedron/design_patterns/README.md

 ### Example
 We have a SmartLightInvoker representing a remote control for a smart light system (SmartLightReceiver) with on and off buttons.
 We pass in command objects (TurnOn/OffCommands) and assign them to each button and then click the buttons.
 Each command executed is saved to a commands history array that when iterated over in reverse, we can call each's undo command in the correct order to fully undo all commands called.

+## 3.4 Template Method Pattern

+### Description
+A skeleton of an algorithm (whos structure should not change) is defined with invariant portions implemented in a template method that defers variant portions to subclasses to implement.
+The skeleton should not be instantiated on its own and instead we should only instantiate the concrete subclasses that complete the template.
+The template method should not be overwritten in the concrete class.
+It differs from the strategy pattern in that it relies on inheritance instead of composition.

+### Example
+Built an abstract Worker template class that prints out a routine for the worker.
+We have concrete FireFighter and Programmer workers implementing the variants of the Worker template.
+The implementation "algorithms" are just printing out strings but it gets the point across.